| ? Digital Terrestrial Radio in Israel - Or Not

-BEZEQ ,Israel's largest telecom started experimenting DAB broadcasts in 1996.
-BEZEQ also runs most of the analogus terrestrial radio and television distribution systems in the country (for IPBC - ISrael Public Broadcasting Corporation that replaced IBA - ISrael broadcasting Authority in 2017) .
+BEZEQ ,Israel's largest telecom company started experimenting DAB broadcasts in 1996.
+BEZEQ also runs most of the digital terrestrial radio and television distribution systems in the country (for IPBC - ISrael Public Broadcasting Corporation that replaced IBA - ISrael broadcasting Authority in 2017) .
 BEZEQ had been experimenting digital terrestrial television in Israel since 1996.
-Following a decision made in 2007 by the Ministry of Finance and the Ministry of Telecomminications to block BEZEQ from participating in the tender for the operator of the regular DVB-T infrastructure , BEZEQ closed down all its experimental DAB transmissions.
+Following a decision made in 2007 by the Ministry of Finance and the Ministry of Telecomminications to block BEZEQ from participating in the tender for the operator of the regular DVB-T infrastructure, BEZEQ closed down all its experimental DAB transmissions.
 Sinc ethen there have been no DAB transmissions in the country.

 The DAB+ Tender: Big Hopes, Big Failure.
 Still Dreaming